agrresore/windi_ransomware/README.md

 - Files being encrypted
 - Data sent to your listener

-#### Step 5: Observe and Clean Up
+### Step 5: Observe and Clean Up

 After the timer expires, files will be decrypted automatically and the program will exit.
 To restore the VM to a clean state, simply revert to the earlier snapshot.

 If you didn't take a snapshot, manually:

 - Re-enable Windows Defender (reverse the PowerShell commands)
 - Remove startup entries:
- - Delete %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\system_update.exe
+  - Delete `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\system_update.exe`
- - Remove registry key HKCU\Software\Microsoft\Windows\CurrentVersion\Run → SystemUpdate
+  - Remove registry key `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` → `SystemUpdate`
-- Decrypt any remaining .locked files (you can write a small script using the same key/IV)
+- Decrypt any remaining `.locked` files (you can write a small script using the same key/IV)

+---

 ## Important Notes

-- The encryption is not secure: the key and IV are hardcoded, and the IV is static.
+- The encryption is **not** secure: the key and IV are hardcoded, and the IV is static.
 - The code skips files with critical extensions to avoid breaking the operating system.
 - The program attempts to encrypt all user files on all drives; on Windows, permission errors are silently ignored.
 - The GUI cannot be closed (Alt+F4 disabled, Task Manager blocked), so only the timer can end the program.
 - The program adds itself to startup and will run again after reboot.

+---

 ## Legal Use

 Use this software only in environments you own and control.
 Unauthorized access or damage to computer systems is a criminal offense in most jurisdictions.
 By using this code, you agree to use it solely for educational and defensive security research.

+---

 ## Author

 Created for learning purposes.
-Creadted by agrresore
+Created by agrresore